annejong/FUNAGEPro/README.md

-# GSEApro
+# FUNAGE-Pro
 Functional analysis of Prokaryotes using Gene Set Enrichment Analysis on Transcriptome (RNA-Seq) or Proteome data

+update 2022-Apr-19, Name change from GSEA-Pro to FUNAGE-Pro

-# INSTALL GSEA-Pro
+# INSTALL FUNAGE-Pro
-1. Clone GSEA-Pro from github
+1. Clone FUNAGE-Pro from github
 2. Install R 3.4 or newer, if not available
+2. Install Perl 5.26 or newer, if not available
+2. Install Python 3.6 or newer, if not available
 3. goto the gsea_pro folder and run

 ./gsea_pro_v3.pl  <br>